Kong/kongponents/docs/components/table.md

 KTable has been deprecated.
 Please use [KTableData](/components/table-data) instead.
 :::

-Component that takes care of fetching and rendering data in a table format.
+A table component that takes care of fetching and rendering data in a table format.

 <KTable
   :fetcher="basicFetcher"